1983 Academy Awards®

 The winner in the Best Supporting Actress category was a female in a male role - the diminutive, 4 foot, 9-inch Linda Hunt (with her first and only nomination and win) as Billy Kwan - an idealistic Chinese-Australian (Eurasian) dwarf/photographer-guide for journalist Mel Gibson in 1960s Indonesia in director Peter Weir's Australian film, The Year of Living Dangerously.
-[Her Oscar win was the first instance that an actress won an Oscar for playing a gender-switched role - a character of the opposite sex.]
+Hunt's character was not transgender, just male.
+[Note: Her Oscar win was the first instance that an actress won an Oscar for playing a gender-switched role - a character of the opposite sex.]

 The other four Best Supporting Actress nominees were: